justin-mbca/enterprise-ai-workflows/README.md

   </a>
 </p>

 > Learn enterprise AI/ML workflows using **100% free and open-source tools**.
-Perfect for building your portfolio and preparing for interviews!
+Perfect for building your portfolio and demonstrating production-ready skills!

 ## 🌐 Live Demo Links